tmwagency/labs-blog/_posts/2014-01-21-building-the-tmw-shelter-christmas-tree.md

 ---
 comments: true
 layout: post
-title: "TMW Shelter Christmas Tree"
+title: "Building the TMW Shelter Christmas Tree"
-date: 2014-01-20 13:00:00
+date: 2014-01-21 13:00:00
 categories:
   - "arduino"
   - "php"
   - "xmas"

 author: asheridan
-excerpt: "Ash takes a look at how TMW put built a Christmas tree with a digital twist"
+excerpt: "Ash explains how we built a Christmas tree with a digital twist."
-published: false
+published: true
 ---

 ## The brief